-Thirty historic images of music superstars captured by Rock & Roll Hall of Fame photographer Larry Singer are now on display for the first time in Chicago at the David Leonardis Gallery.
+The DLG was sent thirty 1/1 T.P. prints of these historic music superstars captured by Rock & Roll Hall of Fame photographer Larry Singer and are now on display for the first time in Chicago at the David Leonardis Gallery.
 Singer’s iconic photographs feature rock & roll legends Bruce Springsteen, Alice Cooper, Journey, Nazareth, The Rolling Stones, The Clash, Quiet Riot, Ozzie Osborne, Bob Dylan, Chuck Berry, Van Halen, Deep Purple, and Tom Petty.

 In the early 1990s, Singer’s rock & roll negatives went missing.
 After moving into his late parents Florida home 20 years later, Singer discovered his long-lost negatives buried under stacks of vintage clothing in his mother’s bedroom closet.